 NLF: Boards must inform relevant staff that FDCM and the Division of Information, Innovation and Insight (I|3) developed a High-Risk CCS Provider Report using advanced analytic technologies as well as collaborative data sharing to flag suspicious activities in CCS.
 Each report, provided on a Microsoft Excel spreadsheet, includes the names of flagged providers and other relevant data that is needed for the Boards to investigate potential fraud.

-The first High-Risk CCS Provider Reports were uploaded to the Board FWA Reports SharePoint site on January 16, 2026, and the second reports were uploaded on February 17, 2026.
-The POCs were notified by email that the reports were uploaded.
+The first High-Risk CCS Provider Reports were uploaded to the Board FWA Reports SharePoint site in January 2026, and the POCs were notified.
+New reports have been uploaded each month since January (no report was issued in March 2026).

 Each month, the High-Risk CCS Provider Reports will be uploaded to the High-Risk Provider folder, and an email will be automatically sent to the FWA POC distribution list that notifies the POCs of the upload.
-If there is no report in the Board’s folder, it means there was no provider flagged.
 A provider will not be included in a High-Risk CCS Provider Report more than once in a 12-month period.

-POCs must retrieve the report and create the case(s) in PIRTS no later than one business day after the date the report is uploaded to the Board folder.
-TWC will notify Board Executive Directors if cases are not created timely.
+Note: POCs must retrieve the report and create the case(s) in PIRTS no later than one business day after the date the report is uploaded to the Board folder.
+FDCM will notify Board executive directors if cases are not created in a timely manner.

 Boards that are not able to create the case in PIRTS within this deadline must contact FDCM Program Investigations at fdcmprograminvestigations@twc.texas.gov to request an extension.

 CCS Fraud Prosecution Referral Report